by Rebecca Fraimow

 Suradanna took one breath, and let it out, more calmly.
 “Well, if you’re going to nitpick –”

 “It helps to be precise,” said the captain.
 “If you did really trust that I wouldn’t mind, you’d have gone ahead and arranged everything without coming here to tell me so.
 But then, of course,” she added, turning the page on her account-book, “I might have complained about you to the partners in High Alameida, which might have inconvenienced your career as a phoenix.”

 “A phoenix?”
 Suradanna suspected she was meant to have gotten more irritated by this; in fact, she was rather charmed.
 “I think I like that.
 It’s too bad taking it as a second name would give the game away a little.
 There’s no point dropping really blatant hints.”

 She grinned at the captain, who laughed.
 “They don’t use that kind of second name in High Alameida anyway.
 It’s patronymics.”

 “Yes, I know.
 How long do you think I’ve been trading with High Alameida?
 Do you think I didn’t do my research?”

 “No,” said the captain, “I’m quite sure that you did.”
 There was a pause.
 The captain once again dropped her eyes to her accounts.
 Suradanna could feel the wall that she was putting up between them.
-But she knew it wasn’t insurmountable; it had lifted, briefly, when the captain had left.
+But she knew it wasn’t insurmountable; it had lifted, briefly, when the captain had laughed.

 She said, “You still haven’t actually said if you have an objection or not.”